 Synthesis of uncoated IONPs was carried out by a simple yet effective method by slight changes in the chemical co-precipitation method.
-Initial concentration ratio used for Fe^{+2} and Fe^{+3} is 1:1.6.
-This type of preparation technique is very significant as it can have entirely different outcome in thermophysical properties, settle down behaviour, particles clustering and pH values.
+Initial concentration ratio used for Fe+2 and Fe+3 is 1:1.6.
+This type of preparation technique is very significant as per it can have entirely different outcome in thermophysical properties, settle down behavior, particles clustering and pH values.
 The surfactant employed for the stability of synthesized nanoparticles was Oleic acid.
-The carboxylic acid forms a strong bond with Fe_3O_4 nanoparticles.
-The prepared nanoparticles and nanofluid were characterised to study the crystal structure, morphology, composition and thermal conductivity of the synthesized nanofluid.
-The XRD analysis of the coated and uncoated IONPs shows that the synthesized particles are polycrystalline with a face centred cubic spinel structure.
-The FTIR analysis reveals the successful spread over Oleic acid on the synthesized Fe_3O_4 nanoparticles.
-The photograph capturing method to estimate the stability of the synthesized nanofluid shows that the nanofluid is partially stable after two weeks of synthesis while the complete settling of the Fe_3O_4 nanoparticles occurred after one month of the synthesis.
+The carboxylic acid forms a strong bond with Fe3O4 nanoparticles.
+The prepared nanoparticles and nanofluid were characterized to study the crystal structure, morphology, composition and thermal conductivity of the synthesized nanofluid.
+The XRD analysis of the coated and uncoated IONPs shows that the synthesized particles are polycrystalline with a face centered cubic spinel structure.
+The FT-IR analysis reveals the successful spread over of Oleic acid on the synthesized Fe3O4 nanoparticles.
+The photograph capturing method to estimate the stability of the synthesized nanofluid is partially stable after two weeks of synthesis while the complete settling of the Fe3O4 nanoparticles occurred after one month of the synthesis.
 The thermal conductivity of the nanofluid was found to increase than that of the pure Poly Alpha Olefin oil.
 High thermal conductivity value was achieved for 0.2 wt. % at 50° C.